Published Jan 27, 2020

 In total, twelve major cryptocurrency exchange security breaches occurred in 2019, compared with nine major hacks in 2018.
 Among these, a few landmark hacks have set new precedents.

-Binance, which at the time was the largest cryptocurrency exchange by trading volume, was hacked through its hot wallet in May and reported $41 million stolen bitcoin, making a mockery of the exchange's "funds are safu" meme.
+Binance, which at the time was the largest cryptocurrency exchange by trading volume, was hacked through its hot crypto wallet in May and reported $41 million stolen bitcoin, making a mockery of the exchange's "funds are safu" meme.

 The hackers stuck to what has become a standard modus operandi—using phishing techniques to target exchange employees with malware-laden emails.
 These emails opened a virtual trapdoor for them to get inside the exchange network.
 From within, the hackers were able to familiarize themselves with internal operations of the exchange, and trace communications through the network to eventually find the machine of an employee with access to critical wallets.